Reza Ahadi

 Reza Ahadi (رضا احدی, November 30, 1962 – January 17, 2016) was an Iranian footballer who played as a midfielder for the Iran national team and Tehran's Esteghlal.
 He died following an internal infection and liver problems at the age of 53.

 Playing career

-Ahadi played for Iranian club Esteghlal FC for most of his career, and also was among the first Iranian players to pursue a career in European football as he joined Germany’s Rot-Weiss Essen in 1986 where he scored a goal in his eight appearances.
+Ahadi played for Iranian club Esteghlal FC for most of his career.
+He was among the first Iranian players to pursue a career in European football as he joined Germany’s Rot-Weiss Essen in 1986 where he scored a goal in his eight appearances.
 He was a member of the Iran national football team from 1982–1984.

 The former Esteghlal captain was called up 13 times to the national team and scored twice.
 He was the manager of a handful of teams such as Esteghlal Ahvaz, Paykan, Kowsar and Payam Mashhad during his short coaching career.

 He had introduced a number of Iranian players, including Vahid Talebloo, Khosro Heydari and Andranik Teymourian to professional soccer.